 These vibrant flowers provide attractive options for joyful blooms and easy upkeep.
 For most of the growing season, potted calendula plants add vibrant colour to the patio with their brilliant yellow and orange tones.

 In this article, I’ll share some easy and essential steps to help you grow calendula in a container.

 In the family Asteraceae, the tiny genus calendula contains 15–20 species of herbaceous plants that are native to temperate parts of Eurasia and North Africa.

 Calendula officinalis, sometimes known as pot marigold, is a plant mainly produced for ornamental use and frequently used in herbal remedies and cosmetics.
 The edible ray flowers resemble petals and are sometimes added to salads.

 Annual or perennial plants, known as calendulas, have waxy, smooth, or glandular stems.
 Simple leaves are borne alternately along the stems and may have some toothing.

 Some species' leaves feature clasping leaf bases and are sessile (without a leaf stalk).
-The core disk flowers, which can be yellow, red, or purple, and the yellow or orange ray flowers make up the composite flower heads, which are borne individually.
+The core disk flowers, which can be yellow, red, or purple, and the yellow or orange ray flowers, which are borne individually, make up the composite flower heads.

 Centaurea is a genus of herbaceous plants in the composite family with roughly 500 species (Asteraceae).
 Most originate from the Old World and are primarily found in the Mediterranean.